-The dub seems to have a fetish for what I call ‘frame-switching’ transitions.
+The dub seems to have a fetish for what I call ‘frame-shoving’ transitions.
 Basically where one scene ‘shoves’ another out of the way.
 I have no idea why, but for some reason it makes the show completely RADICAL and TIGHT!

 Wow….Skyscraper’s such an OP card.
 In the original, Judai explains that Skyscraper’s ability is to increase an attacking Hero card’s attack by 1000 points if it’s attacking a creature with higher attack points.
 In the dub, it’s just that Skyscraper by default raises the Hero’s attack by 1000 points.
 Either way, that’s almost unfair it’s so powerful.
-And it’s not like there’s any criteria for using it either, it’s just a field magic card.
+And it’s not like there’s any criteria for using it either, it’s just a field spell card.
 Wow.

 EMFW’s Skyscraper Shot is changed to Skydive Scorcher.
 Which does sound better, in my opinion.

 Jaden: “And because of my Wingman’s super power…” It’s a special ability not a super power…